 Heartland’s Family Hunting Tradition

-Deer Hunting Family Traditions I grew up with a large extended family and a deep hunting tradition.
+Heartland's Family Hunting Tradition I grew up with a large extended family and a deep hunting tradition.
 My parents were both from Pike County, Illinois and moved to Quincy where I was born.
 We visited my grandparents and extended family often.
 Many of the visits included hunting.
 The memories that were created will be with me for the rest of my life.

 Growing up, I loved hunting more than I did Christmas (my mom will attest to it.)
 I loved coming to my grandparent’s house.
 My grandma was like Aunt Bee from the Andy Griffith show.
 It didn’t matter if you showed up unannounced on Monday, Wednesday or Saturday, she would have a kitchen full of homemade pies, cakes and other food.
 She loved making everything from scratch.
 Many of the recipes you will enjoy while staying at Heartland were my grandmother’s.